 Chemotherapy uses drugs that target and kill cancer cells.
-After surgery, most women with ovarian cancer get as a first-line chemotherapy a combined treatment with a platinum-based drug and a taxane.
+After surgery, most women with ovarian cancer get a platinum-based drug and a taxane as a first-line chemotherapy combined treatment.

-- Taxanes, include paclitaxel, (trade name Taxol) or docetaxel, (trade name Taxotere), are a type of drug originally extracted from the Pacific yew tree, but now are chemically synthesized.
+Taxanes include paclitaxel, (trade name Taxol) or docetaxel, (trade name Taxotere), and are a type of drug originally extracted from the Pacific yew tree, but now are chemically synthesized.
 Taxanes target microtubules, structures akin to internal highways inside cells.
 Taxanes prevent the microtubules from reorganizing themselves so cancer cells are no longer able to divide and grow.

-- Intraperitoneal chemotherapy is done through a surgically implanted catheter in the peritoneum, or abdominal cavity, to destroy cancer located in the abdomen or pelvis.
+Intraperitoneal chemotherapy, or IP chemotherapy, is done through a surgically implanted catheter in the peritoneum, or abdominal cavity, to destroy cancer located in the abdomen or pelvis.
 The catheter inside the abdominal cavity is connected to a port, which the surgeon situates between a rib and abdominal muscle.
 The port has a chamber outside of the skin for delivery of drugs, which then enter the catheter to wash over internal organs.
 Some of the drug also diffuses into the bloodstream.

 In January 2006, the National Cancer Institute announced that it was now recommending both systemic intravenous and intraperitoneal chemotherapy for certain women with advanced ovarian cancer, particularly women with stage III cancer whose tumor was debulked to less than one centimeter in size or had no visible sign of the disease.
 Approximately 60 percent of women diagnosed with ovarian cancer have stage III disease.
 The combined approach, with intraperitoneal treatment after intravenous drug therapy, is more toxic, with more side effects, but extends overall survival for women with advanced ovarian cancer by about a year compared to intravenous delivery alone.